-All vehicles and equipment operating on airport maneuvering areas at the North Bay Jack Garland Airport must have a functioning two-way radio operated by a person with a valid restricted radio-telephone operator's certificate (aeronautical), or be escorted by a vehicle so equipped and operated.
+All vehicles and equipment operating on airport maneuvering areas at the North Bay Jack Garland Airport must have a functioning two-way radio operated by a person with a valid restricted radio-telephone operator's certificate (aeronautical) or be escorted by a vehicle so equipped and operated.
 Each operator should ensure that the two-way radio is working before the vehicle enters the airport maneuvering area.

-All vehicles equipped with the proper FSS radios are expected to monitor the appropriate frequencies when operating airside.
+All vehicles equipped with the proper FSS radios are expected to monitor the appropriate frequencies (121.9 daytime and 118.3 after hours) when operating airside.